facebookexperimental/libunifex/doc/api_reference.md

 `void`, then the sender completes synchronously by first invoking the callable and then calling `set_value()` with no arguments.

+If the invocation of the callable exits with an exception, the exception is caught and passed to the receiver's `set_error` with `std::current_exception()`.

 `just_with(callable)` is synonymous with `transform(just(), callable)`.

 ### `stop_if_requested()`